flutter/website/using-ide.md

 ### Creating a new project from existing source code

-To create a new Flutter IntelliJ project containing existing Flutter source code
+To create a new Flutter project containing existing Flutter source code
 files:

-1. In IntelliJ, click **Create New Project** from the 'Welcome' window or **File>New>Project...** from the main IDE window.
+1. In the IDE, click **Create New Project** from the 'Welcome' window or **File>New>Project...** from the main IDE window.
   - **Note**: Do *not* use the **New>Project from existing sources...** option for Flutter projects.
 1. Select **Flutter** in the menu, and click **Next**.